wesleygrimes/technical-writers-summit/README.md

 * Technical Writing Workflows - TBD
 * Tehnical Writing for Non-Native English Speakers Amadou Sall (@ahasall)
 * Where To Publish? - Brenden Niedermeyer (@bniedermeyer)
+* Using Our Skills For Good ...
+Contributing to OSS Docs - Wes Grimes (@wesgrimes)

 ### Resources